 While dyspnea is the symptom that most often brings patients with COPD to visit a healthcare provider, coughing is the most common symptom found in patients with early COPD.
+The patient who smokes may at first assume the early coughing is a result of the irritants in the tobacco.
 The cough of COPD is usually worse in the mornings.
-Early in the disease, the cough produces only a small amount of colorless sputum (i.e., mucus and lung secretions that are expelled into the throat by coughing).
+Early in the disease, the cough produces only a small amount of colorless sputum (i.e., mucus and lung secretions that are expelled into the throat by coughing), except in the case of chronic bronchitis.

 Coughing typically begins earlier in the development of COPD than dyspnea, especially with chronic bronchitis, but unlike dyspnea, coughing may or may not limit the patient's daily activities; it depends on what the patient needs to do in a day.
-(For example, if they teach or preach, coughing may interfere with their work.)
+For example, if they "teach or preach," coughing may interfere with their work.

 Coughing is stimulated by irritation of the bronchial tree.
 The sudden onset of new coughing is usually caused by irritation from a respiratory infection and is accompanied by fever, tachycardia, and tachypnea.
 This type of cough typically lasts less than three weeks, although in some people coughs can hang on as long as two months after a respiratory illness.
-The coughing of COPD, however, occurs intermittently for years (CDC, 2020b).
+The coughing of COPD, however, occurs intermittently for years (GOLD, 2025).

-Shelley Bradley made an appointment with her family nurse practitioner (FNP) because of increased dyspnea after a viral respiratory infection she came down with in spite of getting her annual flu shot.
-She told the FNP that she has had a persistent cough for three weeks after the first flu-like symptoms appeared.
+Shelley Bradley made an appointment with Maria, her family nurse practitioner (FNP), because of increased dyspnea after a viral respiratory infection she came down with in spite of getting her annual flu shot.
+She told Maria that she has had a persistent cough for three weeks after the first flu-like symptoms appeared.

 Ms. Bradley was diagnosed with COPD four years ago.
 She quit smoking at that time and has a 32-pack-year history of smoking.
 She has no signs of infection and undergoes a chest X-ray, which shows no infection and no change in her airway.
 She is given a prescription for an ipratropium (Atrovent) inhaler to use in addition to her longer-acting salmeterol (Serevent) inhaler.
 She is instructed to exhale deeply before administering the medication and to hold her breath after each inhalation of the medication.
-The FNP has her return the demonstration to show she understands proper technique.
+Maria has her return the demonstration to show she understands proper technique.

-Ms. Bradley's FNP discusses the importance of protecting herself from contracting a respiratory infection in the future.
-She discusses the availability of pneumonia vaccines and the value of frequent handwashing and avoiding proximity to people with signs of respiratory infections.
-The FNP discusses Ms. Bradley's medication regimes before the end of the appointment.
+Maria discusses with Ms. Bradley the importance of protecting herself from contracting a respiratory infection in the future.
+She recommends that Ms. Bradley wear a surgical mask when in a crowd, such as on an airplane or using public transit, to protect herself from contracting a respiratory infection, since COPD now makes her more vulnerable to respiratory infections and less able to recover.
+Maria discusses the availability of pneumonia vaccines and the value of frequent handwashing and avoiding proximity to people with signs of respiratory infections.
+She also discusses Ms. Bradley's medication regimes before the end of the appointment.